Dreamy Eyes (film): Synopsis

 Ngan and Ha Lan live in the village of Do Do in the countryside of Vietnam.
 They meet as children in school and Ngan falls instantly in love with her; he fights off bullies and she tends to his injury with some balm.
 He tells his grandmother that he will marry her one day, and she tells him he has good taste because Ha Lan has Dreamy Eyes; Ngan carves this moniker into a tree.
 Their special friendship develops into their teenage years, with Ha Lan appreciating Ngan's music composition and guitar skills.
 During one of their walks, Ngan sings one of his songs for Ha Lan.
 She then tells him that she is going to the city early for university.

 A year later Ngan joins her in the city, but notices that she has changed.
 During one of their excursions, Ha Lan meets Ngan's cousin and housemate Dung, who is very outgoing and flirtatious.
 Dung and Ha Lan start to see each other more to the dismay of Ngan; he often stalks them on their outings.
 When Ngan notices that Dung is courting Bich Hoang, he confronts Dung and they subsequently fight.
 Dung tells Ngan to ask her out if he is so keen on defending her honor.
 He resolves to tell her his tender feelings, but is unable to find her at her home.
 He overhears a conversation between Dung and Dung's father about how Dung cannot marry Ha Lan because it will besmirch the family name.
-He stalks her mother to a ramshackle house, where he finds Ha Lan hiding away.
+He stalks her aunt to a ramshackle house, where he finds Ha Lan hiding away.
 He tells her that he knows that Dung rebuffed her and is going to marry Bich Hoang and that he will still be her friend, even if she is pregnant with Dung's child.
 She gives birth to Tra Long and works as a tailor to make ends meet.